Yuma248/Captive-management-and-restoration-genetics-series-2026/README.md

 ## Data files

-ddRAD data for the SPP breeding program in VCF format.
+ddRAD data for the SPP breeding program in VCF format, and metadata including sex information for each sample.
+All in the folder data/

 ##SwingeR package
-To install, in R run the following commnads:
+To install swingeR, in R run the following commands:

 ``` {r}
 install.packages("remotes")